 How To Do Keyword Research

-Keyword research is so important because you want to make sure you are writing answers for queries that people are actually searching for.
-If you write about an obscure term, then you may rank on Google’s 1st page.
-But it doesn’t mean much if no one is searching for that term.
+Keyword research is important because you want to make sure you are writing answers for queries that people are actually searching for.
+If you write about an obscure term, then you may rank on Google’s 1st page; but it doesn’t mean much if no one is searching for that term.

 Keyword research tools can be expensive.
 I wrote an ebook called Get Your Keywords Together that walks you through my keyword research strategy using only free tools.